 Pilgrim Lutheran Christian School is accredited by both Cognia and National Lutheran School Accreditation (NLSA).
-These accreditation's have been continuously in force since 1996.
+These accreditations have been held continuously since 1996.

 The accreditation process is designed to help great schools become even better.
 The benefit is that students are able to learn in the best possible educational environment.
 The result is academic excellence and high student performance.